 3. Summarize, then respond

-After your customer has finished talking and has explained everything they need from a potential product, it’s important to summarize what they have said.
-Summarizing gives your customer the chance to interrupt and say “no, that’s not what I meant” (if that’s the case) and it also helps them know that you actually were listening.
-As humans, we all want to be listened to and heard and this is a great way to show you were listening to them the entire time.
-It’s also a great way to build trust in a potential customer.
+After your customers have finished talking and have explained everything they need from a potential product, it’s important to summarize what they have said.
+Summarizing gives your customer the chance to interrupt and say, “no, that’s not what I meant” (if that’s the case), and it also helps them know that you actually were listening.
+As humans, we all want to be listened to and heard, and this is a great way to show that you are listening to them the entire time.
+It’s also a great way to build trust in a potential customer.Â

 Retail Sales Tip 2: Picking Up on Body Language